pmatulis/oasis/index.md

 ## Welcome

-Pointe Claire Internal Arts offers classes in Chinese-based healing arts.
+Pointe-Claire Internal Arts offers classes in Chinese-based healing arts.
 Its mission is to act as an oasis for the weary traveller of the modern world.

 ### The environment